 GOALS Program (Goal Oriented Advocates Leaders and Scholars)

-The GOALS GEAR UP Program serves over 180 students in grades 7 through 12 at Atlantic City and Pleasantville Public School Districts.
+The GOALS GEAR UP Program serves students in grades 7 through 12 at Atlantic City and Pleasantville Public School Districts.
 We are actively recruiting new students from our partner schools!
 Please click ‘Apply Today’ to join our GOALS GEAR UP Program!
-Laptops may be borrowed from our accepted students to participate in virtual programming!

 The GOALS GEAR UP Program (Goal Oriented Advocates Leaders and Scholars - Gaining Early Awareness for Undergraduate Program) at Stockton University mission is to increase the number of low-income students who are prepared to enter and succeed in postsecondary education.
 GOALS Program serves over 180 students, 7th through 12th grade and first -year enrolled college students from the Atlantic City and Pleasantville Public School Districts.